Choosing Surplus Boots & Footwear

 As it is highly applicable to the wearer's habits, usage, and time spent in their boots, no one can promise their footwear will assist you carry out heavy-duty tasks without replacing any parts of it.
 They are durable but not indestructible.

-According to our customer reviews and comments, we found out the commonality of durable boots are usually made from leather, nylon, or both.
+According to our customer reviews and comments, we found out the commonality of durable military surplus boots are usually made from leather, nylon, or both.
 We know that top-grain leather offers the best durability in the field and flexibility of usage during inclement conditions.

 Anti-Slip